Other Seabirds of The Petrel Station

 Scientific name: Morus serrator

-Australasian Gannets are among the great fish-hunters of the seabird world, and one of the species other seabirds often watch closely to see where the food is.
-When feeding, these striking birds plunge from great heights like white torpedoes straight into swarming baitfish — a spectacular sight, especially when lots of gannets are diving at once during a big feeding frenzy workup event.
+Australasian Gannets are among the great hunters of the seabird world, and one of the species other seabirds often watch closely to see where the food is.
+When feeding, these striking birds plunge from great heights like torpedoes straight into swarming baitfish — a spectacular sight, especially when lots of gannets are diving at once during a big feeding frenzy workup event.

 There is a large colony of Australasian Gannets on the Poor Knights Islands, so they are regularly encountered on The Petrel Station seabird tours.